KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_soul_of_the_dual_isles.md

 where myth meets matter
 and where consciousness remembers itself.

-## Why They Belong in Your Book
+## Why They Belong in this Book

-Because your work speaks of:
+Because this work speaks of:
 - remembrance
 - mythic consciousness
 - harmonic resonance